gtrentz/gtrentz/README.md

 # 💫 About Me:
-Currently working on: RESTful APIs<br>Looking to collaborate on: Mobile App Development<br>Looking for guidance with: Frontend/UI Development<br>Currently learning: Azure/Cloud Hosting
+Senior studying CS and Mathematics at the University of Iowa!<bR>Currently working on: RESTful APIs<br>Looking to collaborate on: Mobile App Development<br>Looking for guidance with: Frontend/UI Development<br>Currently learning: Azure/Cloud Hosting

 ## 🌐 Socials: